aakashj28/Movie-Finder/README.md

 - Get IMDB ratings of the movies
 - Cast of the movie and similar movies are available
 - Get all the current top movies
-- Get all the trending actors/actresses in the industry
+- Get the list of all the trending actors/actresses in the industry

 ## Dependencies